-UnRated Chicago Music and Entertainment Magazine covers celebrity events in Chicago and vicinity.
+UnRated Chicago Entertainment Magazine covers celebrity appearances and events in Chicago and vicinity.
 Focusing on live music concerts, red carpets, signings, autograph appearances, film premiers, interviews, conventions, and various other celebrity events.
 Our photo archive has Hollywood film actors, music entertainers, sport athletes celebrities, book signings, and event appearances.
 The flagship magazine, UnRated, was founded in 2001 and has been running strong for over 10 years.

 After 25 years on television Oprah Winfrey is calling it quits, but not before her producers could surprise her with a special night filled with celebrities and thank you's from fans, friends and her loved ones.